mnyamamo/mnyamamo.github.io/essays/software.md

 ---
 layout: essay
 type: essay
-title: "Journey into Javascript: Navigating the challenges and cautions of a new language"
+title: "Hopes and dreams of software engineering"
 # All dates must be YYYY-MM-DD format!
 date: 2023-08-30
 published: true